TheJabuJabu/TheJabuJabu/README.md

 ## 📫 How to reach me...
 - Open an issue or PR on the Ship of Harkinian GitHub repository.
 - Drop a message here—I’ll respond as long as I’m not in the middle of dinner.

----

-## 😄 Pronouns:
-He/Him/Guardian.

----

-## ⚡ Fun fact:
-- I have a knack for swallowing shiny objects—some call it a bug; I call it a feature.
-- If you see bubbles, it’s not a glitch.
-That’s just me letting off steam.